Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Introduction

-We use the research of LLMs-in-scientific-discovery studies to illustrate a gap between benchmarks and downstream tasks that is not reserved for tasks that are difficult for scientific experts.
+The research of LLMs-in-scientific-discovery studies illustrates a gap between benchmarks and downstream tasks that is not reserved for prestigious tasks that are difficult for scientific experts.
 This paper uses similarly rigorous methods to study what might be considered a simpler domain than frontier scientific discovery—elementary classrooms—but one that makes the same scientific point sharply: impressive language competence does not guarantee that a model's judgments align with the implied construct of interest.
-Classroom instruction is an archetypal high-stakes, high-noise setting where quality may be inferred from unstructured evidence (discourse) and where the ultimate objective is delayed: student learning.
-In this setting, it is easy to build systems that \emph{sound} pedagogically literate while failing to identify teaching practices that actually improve achievement \citep{bastani_generative_2024,shein_impact_2024}.
-Moreover, annotated classroom discourse is out-of-distribution (OOD)\footnote{Information regarding children and their schooling is protected.
-This study uses the only publicly available anonymized dataset with these data of which we are aware.} with respect to the Internet text that dominates LLM pretraining, raising the generalization questions about what is attributable to pretraining or LLM idiosyncrasy: \emph{what shared behaviors do LLMs exhibit when asked to perform an out-of-distribution task?}
+Classroom instruction is an archetypal high-stakes, high-noise setting where quality may be inferred from unstructured discourse text and where the ultimate objective is delayed: student learning.
+Yet, in ways similar to many application areas, annotated classroom discourse is effectively absent from the Internet text\footnote{see Limitations in \ref{limit}. } that dominates LLM pretraining, raising generalization questions about what is attributable to pretraining or LLM idiosyncrasies: \emph{what shared behaviors do LLMs exhibit when asked to perform an exceptionally uncommon task with respect to their training data?}